 Myth #1: Group Purchasing Organizations Only Provide Standard, "Off the Shelf" Categories and Products

 Buying groups do provide standard categories and products – but they can also cover many core spend categories as well.
-Each buying group has a different mix of supplier offerings depending on the industries they play in and how they’re structured.
+Each GPO has a different mix of supplier offerings depending on the industries they play in and how they’re structured.

 Myth #2: Buying Groups Will Displace Purchasing Departments

 This is incorrect as well.
-Buying groups do not in any way assume the role of member purchasing departments.
+GPOs do not in any way assume the role of member purchasing departments.
 In reality, the opposite is true.
-Buying groups act as resources for and partners of purchasing departments so that procurement professionals can focus on what they do best and accomplish even more.
+They act as resources for and partners of purchasing departments so that procurement professionals can focus on what they do best and accomplish even more.
 Group purchasing organizations also don't have a say in what transactions are actually occurring.

-Myth #3: You Need to Purchase From Every Supplier in the Buying Group
+Myth #3: You Need to Purchase From Every Supplier in the GPO

 Nope.
 You have the complete flexibility to purchase or not purchase from any supplier you choose.
 Group purchasing organization members can opt in or opt out of each negotiated supplier program.
 Suppliers are motivated to create attractive programs to win your business, but the decision of whether to purchase is ultimately yours.